All Episodes

 Be right back.

-Look at Snergley, it's real simple.
+Look at Snurdley, it's real simple.

-The best way to look at this is I don't need anybody looking out for me.
+The best way to look at this is: I don't need anybody looking out for me.

 Okay?